nasquez23/trello-clone/Trello Clone.md

 - Refactored code to now use module-based Firebase integration
 - Configured ESLint for code quality
 - Implemented task updating and deletion

+### v3 - NextJS

+- Implemented tasks storage to Firestore, authentication with Firebase Auth similarly to the previous version
+- Implemented data fetching with React Query
+- Added user profile page, where the user can change their name or profile picture(uploaded to Firebase Storage) and send verification email
+- Implemented Google and Github sign in
+- Added loading spinner when a certain action is executing
+- Show toast notifications when a action is completed, either if it's a success or an error
+- Implemented Drag and Drop for moving tasks using React Beautiful DnD